 GENERATION CODE: BORN AT THE LIBRARY

-Generation Code: Born at the Library – the interactive exhibition showcasing the top innovative digital exhibits from public libraries across the EU is back at the European Parliament on October, 9th during EU Code Week!
+Generation Code: Born at the Library is an interactive exhibition showcasing the top innovative digital exhibits from public libraries across the EU.
+The exhibition takes place every year at the European Parliament during EU Code Week.

 Join and explore the exciting world of coding, robotics, 3D printing, virtual reality and much more with fun activities that simulate the daily work of public libraries in introducing people to new technologies!